 - Note the reading of the ESR meter and note it down.

 - Now compare the noted table reading on the body of the ESR meter.
 If the gap is within range then the capacitor is OK and no need to change.

-- ESR is not giving any table you can check with a capacitor data sheet and compare with measured value.
+- ESR is not giving any table you can check with a capacitor datasheet and compare it with the measured value.

 2. Smart Tweezers

-Smart Tweezers are more handy and Portable to do jobs more fun and comfortably.ESR Meter are not more reliable dealing with the tiny SMD component.
+Smart Tweezers are more handy and Portable to do jobs more fun and comfortable.ESR Meter is not more reliable in dealing with the tiny SMD component.

 3. Visual inspection for Bad Capacitor

 Sometimes you can check the capacitor by visual inception rather than using the smart tweezers or ESR meter easily.

 A faulty capacitor gets swallowed on the top side and gets some damage or burnt remarks on the body.
 If you find such observations during inspection then replace the suspected capacitor for fresh.